cloudmesh-community/book/chapters/prg/python/python-install.md

-# Python 3.7.4 Installation {#sec:python-install}
+# Python Installation {#sec:python-install}

 ---

 ![](images/learning.png) **Learning Objectives**

-* Learn how to install python.
+* Learn how to install Python.
 * Find additional information about Python.
 * Make sure your Computer supports Python.

 ---

-In this setion we explain how to install python 3.7.4 on a computer.
+In this section we explain how to install python 3.8 on a computer.
-Likely much of the code will work with earlier versions, but we do the development in Python on the newest version of python available at
+Likely much of the code will work with earlier versions, but we do the development in Python on the newest version of Python available at
 <https://www.python.org/downloads> .

 ## Hardware

 Python does not require any special hardware.
-We have installed Python not only on PC's and Laptops, but also on Raspberry PI's and Lego Mindstorms.
+We have installed Python not only on PC's and Laptops but also on Raspberry PI's and Lego Mindstorms.

 However, there are some things to consider.
-If you use many programs on your desktop and run them all at the same time you will find that in up-to-date operating systems you will find your self quickly out of memmory.
-This is especially true if you use editors such as PyCharm which we highly recommend.
+If you use many programs on your desktop and run them all at the same time, you will find that in up-to-date operating systems, you will find your self quickly out of memory.
+This is especially true if you use editors such as PyCharm , which we highly recommend.
 Furthermore, as you likely have lots of disk access, make sure to use a fast HDD or better an SSD.

 A typical modern developer PC or Laptop has *16GB RAM* and an *SSD*.
-You can certainly do python on a $35 Rapbperry PI, but you probably will not be able to run PyCharm.
-There are many alternative editors with less Memory footprint avialable.
+You can certainly do Python on a $35-$55 Raspberry PI, but you probably will not be able to run PyCharm.
+There are many alternative editors with less Memory footprint available.

-## Prerequisits Ubuntu 19.04
+## Prerequisites for Ubuntu

+:o2: Assignment: which version of Python is installed in which version of ubuntu by default?
+Please provide the info for, 18.04, 19.10.
+Provide instructions on how to install the newest python version 3.8 released on python.org from the command line.

-Python 3.7 is installed in ubuntu 19.04.
-Therefore, it already fulfills the prerequisits.
-However we recommend that you update to the newest version of python and pip.
-However we recommend that you update the the newest version of python.
+Python 3.7 is installed in ubuntu 19.10.
+Therefore, it already fulfills the prerequisites.
+However, we recommend that you update to the newest version of Python and pip.
+However, we recommend that you update the newest version of Python.
 Please visit:
 <https://www.python.org/downloads>

-## Prerequisits macOS
+## Prerequisites macOS

-### Installation from Apple App Store
+### Installation from the Apple App Store

-You want a number of useful tool on your macOS.
-They are not installed by default, but are available via Xcode.
-First you need to install xcode from
+You want a number of useful tools on your macOS.
+They are not installed by default but are available via Xcode.
+First, you need to install XCode from

 * <https://apps.apple.com/us/app/xcode/id497799835>

-Next you need to install macOS xcode command line tools:
+Next, you need to install macOS XCode command-line tools:

 ```bash
 $ xcode-select --install